 WordPress.org comes with a search system that will look for content within your website.

-How the search bar looks and where it appears will vary depending on your WordPress theme, but most themes show the search bar in the top right corner.
+How the search bar looks and where it appears varies depending on your WordPress theme, but most themes show the search bar in the top-right corner.

-Visitors can type a search query into this field, and WordPress will search:
+Visitors can type a search query into this field, and the default WordPress installation will search:

 WordPress search uses the WP_Query class.
-It starts by displaying any posts that have the search term in the post title, arranged in reverse chronological order.
-This means the newest entries will be displayed at the top of the results.
+It starts by displaying posts that have the search term in the post title, arranged in reverse chronological order, so the newest entries appear at the top of the results.

-After that, it’ll show any posts that have the matching term in the post content.
+After that, it shows posts that have the matching term in the post content.

-For example, imagine you’ve just published a post about cats titled ‘My Favorite Pet’, and you also have an older post titled ‘Best Cat Photos.’
-In this example, searching for ‘Cat’ will display the older ‘Best Cat Photos’ post first since it has the search term in the title.
+For example, imagine you’ve just published a blog post about cats titled “My Favorite Pet,” and you also have an older post titled “Best Cat Photos.”
+In this case, searching for “cat” will display the older “Best Cat Photos” post first since it has the search term in the title.

 The built-in system is also missing some of the features that people expect from modern search engines.
 This includes autocomplete, live Ajax search, filtering, and spellcheck.

-An advanced, fast, and accurate on-site search tool can help visitors find interesting and relevant content, which will keep them on your website for longer.
+An advanced, fast, and accurate on-site search tool helps visitors find interesting and relevant content, which keeps them on your website longer.
 This can increase pageviews and reduce bounce rate in WordPress.

 For more information, please see our guide on how to increase your blog traffic.

-When people use your site’s internal search, they are typically highly engaged.
-They’re actively looking for specific content, which may mean they’re ready to take actions such as buying a product, signing up to your WordPress membership site, or booking an appointment.
+When people use your site’s internal search, they’re typically highly engaged.
+They’re actively looking for specific content, which may mean they’re ready to take actions such as buying a product, signing up for your WordPress membership site, or booking an appointment.

-If these people can’t find what they are looking for, then they may give up and go to a different website.
+If these people can’t find what they’re looking for, they may give up and go to a different website.
 This means you are losing out on visitors and customers who were ready to convert.

 A search results page is also an example of personalized content since you are showing results that match the visitor’s unique search query.
 By pointing users to the content that’s accurate and helpful, you can improve the user experience.

-The larger your WordPress website gets, the longer it will take WP_Query to scan your database and get the results.
+The larger your WordPress website gets, the longer it takes WP_Query to scan your database and return results.
 This means your site’s search will get slower as your website gets bigger.

-With that in mind, let’s see some easy ways you can start optimizing the WordPress search experience.
+With that in mind, we’ll look at some easy ways you can start optimizing the WordPress search experience.
 You can use the quick links below to skip to your preferred topic:

 Live Ajax search adds a dropdown and autocomplete feature that’s common in search engines like Google.

-As the user types, live search guesses what they want to search for and then shows them results without even reloading the page.
+As the user types, live search guesses what they’re looking for and shows results without reloading the page.

-This can help visitors find the right content without having to manually press the ‘Search’ button or wait for the page to reload.
+This helps visitors find the right content without having to press the Search button or wait for the page to reload.

 The first thing you need to do is install and activate the plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.